anna0625/AnnaNotes/README.md

           * Proving vector dot product properities

 * ### Algorithms
-    <font class="highlight2">I am learning from the book called "grokking algorithms".</font>
+    <font class="highlight2">The most of references are from the book called "grokking algorithms".</font>
     * Search
       * Binary Search
       * Selection Search

 * ### Programming languages
-    <font class="highlight2">It doesn't include all of the syntax.
+    <font class="highlight2">It does not include all of the syntax.
 It just my note of which I thought the epecsial.</font>
     * [Python Notebook](programming_languages/Python.md)

 * ### Articles